AmmarAgeeza/Flutter-Widgets/README.md

 ### This widget is useful for showing pop up widget.
 ## 11.CupertinoScrollBar Widget
 ### This widget is useful for adding scrollbar while scrolling in IOS.
+## 11.CupertinoSearchTextField Widget
+### This widget is useful for adding search feature in IOS.